EricRohlfs/OSSDC-Hacking-Book_wiki/Vision.md

 # Role of the book

 This book will collect/explain/demo, in an ongoing manner, (being continually updated to latest) tools, blueprints, technologies and components, that could be used to achieve this vision.

+# Role of the community

+Another important motive of the initiative, is to bring together as many people interested in [Learn, Teach, Invent, Make!](https://twitter.com/hashtag/LearnTeachInventMake) in this fascinating autonomous robots space.